Criminal Investigations & Prosecutions

-We have in recent times provided advice and representation to a number of youth clients in relation to offences of possession and distribution of indecent images (including via “sexting” and social media) as well as those accused of committing revenge porn offences.
+We have, in recent times, provided advice and representation to a number of youth clients in relation to offences of possession and distribution of indecent images (including via “sexting” and social media), as well as those accused of rape and other sexual offences.
 We are also experienced in navigating the ancillary issues connected with investigations of this nature, including school authority action and the involvement of social services.

 Our youth crime lawyers have recently advised on the following matters: